alexzautke/install-fhir-packages/README.md

 ## install-fhir-packages

-Upload a FHIR Package to any FHIR server using Firely's Torinox tool (https://simplifier.net/downloads/torinox).
+Upload the conformance resources bundled in a FHIR package to any FHIR server using Firely's Torinox tool (https://simplifier.net/downloads/torinox).